kovidgoyal/calibre/manual/viewer.rst

 You can "turn pages" in a book by using the :guilabel:`Page Next` and :guilabel:`Page Previous` buttons |pni|, or by pressing the Page Down/Page Up keys.
-Unlike most ebook viewers, |app| does not force you to view books in paged mode.
+Unlike most ebook viewers, calibre does not force you to view books in paged mode.
 You can scroll by amounts less than a page by using the scroll bar or various customizable keyboard shortcuts.

 Bookmarks